hyeseok/hs_custom_bar/README.md

-# flutter_custom_ui
+# hs_custom_bar

-"Flutter custom ui" is a custom widget that implements a thermometer gauge bar.
+"hs_custom_bar" is a custom widget that implements a thermometer gauge bar.

 ## Where to use